-Name: Date of Lead Reviewer Training: Susan Manion EQIA trained in previous posts
+Name: Date of Lead Reviewer Training: Susan Manion March 2020

-Please list the staff involved in carrying out this EQIA

-(Where non-NHS staff are involved e.g. third sector reps or patients, please record their organisation or reason for inclusion):
+Please list the staff involved in carrying out this EQIA (Where non-NHS staff are involved e.g. third sector reps or patients, please record their organisation or reason for inclusion):

-In the context of the Escalation of the GP Out-Of-Hours service, Calum Campbell, Turnaround Director, chairs a GP Out-of-Hours Leadership Group leading the Improvement Plan.
+In the context of the Escalation of the GP Out-Of-Hours service, Calum Campbell the turnaround Director Chairs a GP Out-of-Hours Leadership Group leading the Improvement Plan.
 Membership as follows: - Susan Manion, Interim Chief Officer, GP Out -of -Hours.
 Jacqui McGeoch, Planning Manager.
 Jonathan Best, Chief Operating Officer.
 Sandra Bustillo, Director of Communications.
-David Leese, Chief Officer, Renfrewshire HSCP, Keith MacIntyre, Clinical Director, GP Out-of-Hours, Raylene Maclagan, Clinical Services Manager GP Out-of-Hours, Kerri Neylon, Primary Care Clinical Lead, Mags Smith, Lead Nurse, GP-Out-of-Hours, Alison Noonan, Programme Manager and Kirsty Orr, Planning Manager Out-of-Hours review.
+David Leese, Chief Officer, Renfrewshire HSCP.
+Keith MacIntyre, Clinical Director, GP Out-of-Hours, Raylene Maclagan, Clinical Services Manager GP Out-of-Hours.
+Kerri Neylon, Primary Care Clinical Lead.
+Mags Smith, Lead Nurse, GP-Out-of-Hours.
+Alison Noonan, Programme Manager.
+Kirsty Orr, Planning Manager Out-of-Hours review.
+The draft EQIA has been circulated to the above group for comment.